dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

-# Database-Systems-for-Data-Science (Fall 2019)
+# Database-Systems-for-Data-Science (Fall 2020)
 **MS Applied Data Science**

-**Room SHP 146**

-**Instructor:** Dimitri Yatsenko
+**Instructor:** Dimitri Yatsenko, Ph.D.

 ## Syllabus

 Organization concepts and terminology of data models and the underlying data architectures needed to support them.
 Presentation of the relational database management systems including an introduction to SQL programming: relational database design and data queries with integration into application programming languages, with Python used for examples.

 The course will include practical exercises and will be graded based on a few indvidual and group projects on real-world datasets.

-**Textbook:** None required.
-Multiple sources will be used for the course and all matrials and references will be provided in the lectures.
-* Quick overview of current trends:

-   Guy Harrison, *Next Generation Databases: NoSQL and BigData* ISBN-13: 978-1484213308, ISBN-10: 1484213300

-* Comprehensive introduction into database systems from the Computer Science undergraduate/grad perspective:

-   Elmasri & Navathe, *Fundamentals of Database Systems* Person; 7th Edition (2015), ISBN-10: 1484213300, ISBN-13: 978-0133970777
+**Textbook:**
+This courses focuses on learning through examples and relevant concepts will be introduced while applying them.

+We will use two practical books for learning SQL, which will provide us with examples and exercises.

 * Practical skills for querying relational databases: